MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/diskspd-overview.md

 - Hard drive spindle speeds

 ### CSV ownership
-A node is known as a volume owner or the **coordinator** node (a non-coordinator node would be the node that does not own a specific volume).
+A node is known as a volume owner or the **coordinator** node (a non-coordinator node would be the node that doesn't own a specific volume).
 Every standard volume is assigned a node and the other nodes can access this standard volume through network hops, which results in slower performance (higher latency).

 Similarly, a Cluster Shared Volume (CSV) also has an “owner.”
 However, a CSV is “dynamic” in the sense that it will hop around and change ownership every time you restart the system (RDP).
 As a result, it’s important to confirm that DISKSPD is run from the coordinator node that owns the CSV.
 If not, you may need to manually change the CSV ownership.